ID No.: D/72/19

 I’ve had some really good training including sit, paw and lie down but it’s never too late to learn some fun new things.
 I’m an intelligent chap who loves to learn, if I don’t get enough mental stimulation then I’m likely to bark a lot just because I’m bored.
 I travel well in the car and I have been house trained in the past, that’s a bonus for choosing a mature dog.

 One more thing I need to tell you about is my separation anxiety.
 This is no surprise given that I’ve been moved from pillar to post with no stability.
 I don’t like being on my own and I will bark if I’m left, no matter how long for.
 This is something that I can get help with.
 If I have the right training, daily exercise and mental stimulation spread throughout the day then in time I should be able to settle on my own for short periods of time.
+I am already learning how to spend tiny increments of time on my own as I am now spending the days behind reception, helping with admin and tidying (ok I don’t do much to help at all but I try).

 What kind of home am I looking for?